 For me following my intuition lead me to attend a Yoga teacher training in Bali and traveling on my own for 6 months after graduating with a MSc degree in Psychology.
 I still work at an office in Marketing and appreciate what I do for a living.
 But with the new habits (including my daily yoga practice and home-made nutritious meals), I have created a life that is more fulfilling, more appreciating and happier than ever before.

 So don’t stifle your inner creator; feed it, and open yourself to new possibilities.
 I am a living example that change is possible!

 YOU ARE THE CREATOR OF YOUR OWN REALITY!

-With this in mind, you can learn more from your experiences and make the choices that help create the person you want to be, and not let your surroundings make the decision for you.
+With this in mind, you can learn more from your own experiences and make the choices that help create the person you want to be, and not let your surroundings make the decision for you.